Everything an operator needs to take AIRGAP from a fresh sign-in to live signals.

 No signals firing.
 Walk the chain backwards:

-4. Are matched events actually clearing your config filters (min liquidity, min tx value, keyword excludes)?
+- Are matched events actually clearing your trigger config filters (min liquidity, min tx value, keyword excludes, social filter, etc.)?